FreeFem/FreeFem-modules/_modules/piezoelectricity.md

 ### 2D

-Piezoelectricity equation on a circular disc.
+Piezoelectricity equation on a circular disc with radius $a$ and thinkness $l$ analysed in half of its cross-section using  cylindrical coordinates.

 {% highlight cpp %}